Gametoast/Documentation/StarWarsBattlefront/Documentation/luaguide.md

     local DEF = 2

->> The script is initialized and the teams defined.
-On geo the Republic was the
+-->> The script is initialized and the teams defined.
+On geo the Republic was the -->> attacker.
->> attacker.

     AddMissionObjective(CIS, "orange", "level.geo1.objectives.1r");
     AddMissionObjective(CIS, "red", "level.geo1.objectives.2r");
     AddMissionObjective(CIS, "red", "level.geo1.objectives.3r");
     AddMissionObjective(REP, "orange", "level.geo1.objectives.1r");
     AddMissionObjective(REP, "red", "level.geo1.objectives.4r");
     AddMissionObjective(REP, "red", "level.geo1.objectives.5r");

->> Mission objective strings serve as markers to the actual text to be used in
->> game which resides in a localization file that is prepped for each language.
+-->> Mission objective strings serve as markers to the actual text to be used in -->> game which resides in a localization file that is prepped for each language.
->> If there is no info in the localization file that matches the strings in the
->> lua, what you see above will be displayed in game.
-The argument itself sets
->> the objects per team, color, and string.
-Use the multilanguage tool that
->> shipped with the tools by doubleclicking edit_pc_addon_localize.bat in the datamod/
->> directory to use the tool.
-The scopes and keys in the sample should provide enough
->> information to rename or add new scopes for your mods.
+-->> If there is no info in the localization file that matches the strings in the -->> lua, what you see above will be displayed in game.
+The argument itself sets -->> the objects per team, color, and string.
+Use the multilanguage tool that -->> shipped with the tools by doubleclicking edit\_pc\_addon\_localize.bat in the datamod/ -->> directory to use the tool.
+The scopes and keys in the sample should provide enough -->> information to rename or add new scopes for your mods.

 SetTeamAggressiveness(CIS, 1.0)
 SetTeamAggressiveness(REP, 1.0)

->> SetTeamAgressiveness is obsolete and is unused.
-Difficulty is determined in code
->> using the difficulty settings in game or on a server.
+-->> SetTeamAgressiveness is obsolete and is unused.
+Difficulty is determined in code -->> using the difficulty settings in game or on a server.
->>
+-->>

     ReadDataFile("sound\\geo.lvl;geo1cw");

->> ReadDataFile loads the geo.lvl sound file in the path specified and then loads just
->> the geo1cw segment.
+-->> ReadDataFile loads the geo.lvl sound file in the path specified and then loads just -->> the geo1cw segment.
 This line loads the static sound effects for the game.
-In mods
->> the addon directory is always referenced as DC: something which stands for downloadable
->> content and tells the game to look in the addon folder path under the mod directory.
+In mods -->> the addon directory is always referenced as DC: something which stands for downloadable -->> content and tells the game to look in the addon folder path under the mod directory.
->> The path for new sounds would be ReadDataFile("dc:sound\\mod.lvl") (or whatever three letter
->> abbreviation exists for your world.
+-->> The path for new sounds would be ReadDataFile("dc:sound\\mod.lvl") (or whatever three letter -->> abbreviation exists for your world.
->>
+-->>

     ReadDataFile("SIDE\\rep.lvl",
                 "rep_bldg_forwardcenter",
                 "rep_fly_assault_dome",
                 "rep_fly_gunship",
                 "rep_fly_gunship_dome",
                 "rep_fly_jedifighter_dome",
                 "rep_inf_basic",
                 "rep_inf_jet_trooper",
                 "rep_inf_macewindu",
                 "rep_walk_atte")
     ReadDataFile("SIDE\\cis.lvl",
                 "cis_fly_droidfighter_dome",
                 "cis_fly_fedcoreship_dome",
                 "cis_fly_geofighter",
                 "cis_fly_techounion_dome",
                 "cis_inf_basic",
                 "cis_inf_countdooku",
                 "cis_inf_droideka",
                 "cis_tread_hailfire",
                 "cis_walk_spider")
     ReadDataFile("SIDE\\geo.lvl",
                 "gen_inf_geonosian")

->>
+-->>
->> These ReadDataFiles segments load the side-speciifc assets for all three teams.
+-->> These ReadDataFiles segments load the side-speciifc assets for all three teams.
->> the assets being referenced relate to the geometry of the units.
+-->> the assets being referenced relate to the geometry of the units.

 --  Level Stats